-People living in poverty who are unemployed would expect positive impacts from the project (that of being employed) - often with little to no regard for the longer term impacts (visual impacts, air pollution, presence of the power station, etc.).
-For this group of people the placement of a substation or transmission lines close to their area of residence would in all likelihood be regarded as a positive impact on their sense of place as it could create a sense of development in their areas that could improve their quality of life, and at the same time enable them to easily access perceived job opportunities.
+- People living in poverty who are unemployed would expect positive impacts from the project (that of being employed) - often with little to no regard for the longer term impacts (visual impacts, air pollution, presence of the power station, etc.).
+For this group of people the placement of a substation or transmission lines close to their area of residence would in all likelihood be regarded as a positive impact on their sense of place as it could create a sense of development in their areas that could improve their quality of life, and at the same time enable them to easily access perceived job opportunities. - Private landowners on farms surrounding the site are more aware of the potential negative impacts that the proposed power station might have on their quality of life (e.g. impacts on agricultural land, property values, etc.).
+This implies that their sense of place will be negatively affected as they are accustomed to a different way of life, which is often described as "pristine" and "unique" with a greater sense of preserving natural resources for future generations.

-- Private landowners on farms surrounding the site are more aware of the potential negative impacts that the proposed power station might have on their quality of life (e.g. impacts on agricultural land, property values, etc.).
-This implies that their sense of place will be negatively affected as they are accustomed to a different way of life, which is often described as "pristine" and "unique" with a greater sense of preserving natural resources for future generations. - Residents of other towns/villages in Victor Khanye, Emalahleni and Govan Mbeki Local Municipalities not in in close proximity of the proposed project might be more indifferent to the project in general and therefore their sense of place might not be adversely affected one way or the other. - Research on the psychological experience of sense of place suggests that people rapidly discount a landscape as soon as the first scar occurs, rather like a stain ruining a favourite garment (Petrich 1993).
-Thereafter, any additional impacts on the landscape have a correspondingly smaller effect.
-The aesthetic impact of placing a transmission line in a landscape that already bears the marks of development would be less than that of placing it in a relatively unspoilt environment.
-The study area is characterised by energy related land-uses, for example existing transmission lines, power stations, coal mines, etc. and the proposed transmission line will have a smaller impact on the sense of place.
+- Residents of towns/villages in Emalahleni Local Municipality not in in close proximity of the proposed project might be more indifferent to the project in general and therefore their sense of place might not be adversely affected one way or the other. - The proposed transmission line corridor will connect to an existing corridor that currently contains existing transmission power lines.
+The proposed lines will not cross residential properties and that there is no requirement for towers to be located on residential properties. - Research on the psychological experience of sense of place suggests that people rapidly discount a landscape as soon as the first scar occurs, rather like a stain ruining a favourite garment (Petrich 1993).
+Thereafter, any additional impacts on the landscape have a correspondingly smaller effect. - The aesthetic impact of the proposed transmission line in a landscape that already bears the marks of development would be less than that of placing it in a relatively unspoilt environment.
+The study area is characterised by energy related land-uses, for example existing transmission lines, the Duvha Power stations, coal mines, etc. and it is expected that the proposed transmission line will have no impact on the sense of place.